Emergency Protective Orders (EPOs or IPOs)

 This affidavit must be legible and should include the relevant dates and times of the adverse activities.
 These requirements are necessary so that a coherent portrayal may be presented to the judge who reviews the affidavit.
 Once the affidavit is presented to the reviewing judge, he or she will either grant or deny the request for emergency protection.
 The applicant will be contacted by a court clerk and informed of the judge’s decision.
 If the emergency protective order is granted, a copy of said must be served to both parties before it enters into force.

-Click here to review the Kentucky Revised Statutes 403.700 – 403.785 for more information pertaining to EPOs and domestic violence.
+Click here to review the Kentucky Revised Statutes 403.700 – 403.785 for more information pertaining to EPOs or IPO’s.